Naneng Heritage Village's Culture Trip and a Slice of Charming Small-Town Vibe | Kalinga

 The surrounding hills, fields and river made Naneng more enchanting

-As spectacular it looked from above, viewing it back on the ground was equally enchanting as the gentle breeze caressed my face while I continued my stroll through windblown rice fields and towering trees, creating the kind of bucolic dreamscape a city slicker like me could only hope to see on a a daily basis.
+As spectacular it looked from above, viewing it back on the ground was equally enchanting as the gentle breeze caressed my face while I continued my stroll through windblown rice fields and towering trees, creating the kind of bucolic dreamscape a city slicker like me could only hope to see on a daily basis.

 The road leading to the village